intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 ### __PTensor__ Operations
 The initial set of operations matches the requirements of the core of [array-API](https://data-apis.org/array-api/latest/API_specification/index.html).
 Notice, since we focus on compute-follows-data, only the creation functions/operations will require the `device` and `team` attributes.
 Operations consuming ptensors react on the the `device` and `team` attribute of their input.

 There are many operations defined in the array API and even more in the numpy API.
 It does not seem feasable to have one MLIR operation per numpy function (we'd get a hundred or more).
 The Linalg dialect addresses this by 'classifying' them, for example into 'elementwise_unary' and 'elementwise_binary' operations and having the actual per-element-operation as a parameter.
-On the contrary, the TOSA dialect decided to have have an excat 1:1 mapping for every tensor-operation ('add', 'abs', 'ceil' 'arithmetic_right_shift' etc.).
+On the contrary, the TOSA dialect decided to have have an exact 1:1 mapping for every tensor-operation ('add', 'abs', 'ceil' 'arithmetic_right_shift' etc.).

-There are several aspects to consider and each approach has its pros and cons

-Classification
-* \+ in theory a single operation suffices and so the operation spec will be small
-* \+ easier to use when coming from numba
-* \- some late error checking
-* \- manual dispatch needed (potentially at various places)

-One Op per tensor-operation
-* \+ MLIR handles dispatch
-* \+ clearer syntax and documentation
-* \+ more early error checking (like type checking)
-* \- large spec, likely including code duplication
-* \- potentially more verbose code when coming from numba/Python

-In the end, the crucial question probably is if PTensor is to be positioned as a generic (parallel) tensor dialect or primarily as an entry point into MLIR from Python.
-Also, priorization of aspects of SW design practices play a role.

 The below set of operations acrues from the following rules:
-* classify/group where semantically justifyable and so reduce the interface's surface
+* classify/group where semantically justifiable and so reduce the interface's surface
 * do not classify when parameters differ and so allow early type checking

+Notice: some of the operations mutate existing ptensors.

 #### Operation details
 * Tensor creation
-  * `arange(start, stop, step, dtype, device, dist) : (int64, int64, int64, type, str, int64) -> ptensor.ptensor`
+  * `arange(start, stop, step, dtype, device, team) : (int64, int64, int64, type, str, int64) -> ptensor.ptensor`
   * `asarray(??) : (??) -> ptensor.ptensor`
-  * `create(shape, value, dtype, device, dist) : (shape.shape, anytype, type, str, int64) -> ptensor.ptensor`
+  * `create(shape, value, dtype, device, team) : (shape.shape, anytype, type, str, int64) -> ptensor.ptensor`
     * covers `empty, ones, zeros, full`
-  * `create_like(rsh, value, dtype, device, dist) : (shape.shape, anytype, type, str, int64) -> ptensor.ptensor`
+  * `create_like(rsh, value, dtype, device, team) : (shape.shape, anytype, type, str, int64) -> ptensor.ptensor`
     * covers `empty_like, ones_like, zeros_like, full_like`
-  * `eye(n_rows, n_cols, k, dtype, device, dist) : (int64, int64, int64, type, str, int64) -> ptensor.ptensor`
+  * `eye(n_rows, n_cols, k, dtype, device, team) : (int64, int64, int64, type, str, int64) -> ptensor.ptensor`
   * `from_dlpack(obj) : (ptr) -> ptensor.ptensor`
-  * `linspace(start, stop, n, dtype, device, dist) : (number, number, number, type, str, int64) -> ptensor.ptensor`
+  * `linspace(start, stop, n, dtype, device, team) : (number, number, number, type, str, int64) -> ptensor.ptensor`
   * `meshgrid(arrays) : (list) -> list`
   * `extract_triangle{$side}(rhs, k) : (ptensor.ptensor, int64) -> ptensor.ptensor`
     * `$side = ['lower', 'upper']`